captionpoint/captionpoint-plays/THE-ROOMMATE.md

 Hmm.
 ---
 ## SHARON:
 His experiences with fame haunted him.
 To this day.
 ---
 ## ROBYN:
-Farne!
+Fame!
 Okay!
 Overall verdict?
 (Beat.)
 ---
 ## SHARON:
-And he ldssed me.
+And he kissed me.
 ---
 ## ROBYN:
-You mean like an end-of-night ldss or like a Kiss?
+You mean like an end-of-night kiss or like a Kiss?
 ---
 ## SHARON:
-Well we ldssed on the cheek when I first arrived at the restaurant but those don't count
+Well we kissed on the cheek when I first arrived at the restaurant but those don't count
-(I mean in Paris everybody ldsses each other on the cheek all the time.) but after dinner we mode out.
+(I mean in Paris everybody kisses each other on the cheek all the time.) but after dinner
+C.

+82

+we made out.
 In the car.
 And he was very passionate
 he kept bumping me into things